jasonbot/python-meetup-2019-10-09/slides.md

 ---

-## Untangle the Ball of Yarn: Make a new ball
+## Untangle the Ball of Yarn: Make a New Ball

 * Find a piece of new functionality you want to spec out and make it a service
 * Consume it via a client in your monolith and vice-versa  via your interfaces